 The custom of the couvade, attributed by Strabo to the Cantabri, is unknown among the modern Basques.

 These allusions always refer to the Béarnais, the dialect whence the word “couvade” is borrowed.Basque Legends | Wentworth Webster

 The custom of the couvade may therefore perhaps be assigned to the early patriarchal stage.

-anthropol a custom in certain cultures of treating the husband of a woman in labor takes to his bed as though he were bearing the child
+anthropol a custom in certain cultures of treating the husband of a woman giving birth as if he were bearing the child

 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012